doorlay/tabify-ug-scraper/README.md

 # tabify-ug-scraper
-A Flask API endpoint that scrapes guitar tabs from Ultimate-Guitar.com.
+A Flask API that scrapes guitar tabs from Ultimate-Guitar.com.